JensKanstrupLarsen/safeP4R/README.md

 4. run `make network`.

 ### Testing the effect of running the examples

 All of the examples described below affect the connectivity of the network to some degree.
-To verify that the examples have had any effect, you can use e.g. a `ping` command at the `mininet>` prompt on the VM:
+To verify that the examples have had any effect, you can use e.g. a `ping` command at the `mininet>` prompt on the VM, such as:

     h1 ping h2

-Host `h1` will then attempt to periodically send packets to `h2`.
+With this command, host `h1` will then attempt to periodically send packets to `h2`.
 The sending of packets can be stopped with Ctrl+c.

-If you attempt the `ping` command above _before_ running one of the examples below, you will see no output: this is because there is no route between hosts `h1` and `h2` in the virtual network simulated by `mininet`.
+If you attempt a `ping` command _before_ running one of the examples below, you will see no output: this is because there is no route between any of the hosts in the virtual network simulated by `mininet`.

-After you run one of the examples below, the P4 tables of the devices in the virtual network will be updated, and packets from host `h1` will be able to reach `h2`.
-As a consequence, the `ping` command above will produce an output similar to:
+After you run one of the examples below, the P4 tables of the devices in the virtual network will be updated, and packets will be able to flow (at least along some routes)  As a consequence, a `ping` command like the one above will produce an output similar to:

     mininet> h1 ping h2
     PING 10.0.2.2 (10.0.2.2) 56(84) bytes of data.